softwareshinobi/softwareshinobi/readme.md

 When you've got a sec, browse through my AllMyLinks page at the link below.

-On my AllMyLinks page I've shared things about me and shared what I've done and shared what I've created.
+On my AllMyLinks page I've shared things about me and I've shared what I've done and I've shared what I've created.

-I like to think of it as sharing my Magick with the Universe, with Intention.
+I like to think of it all as sharing my personal brand of magick with the Universe, with Intention.
+Whatever any of that means.

 https://www.allmylinks.com/software-shinobi